 Scorpius nods vaguely.
 "Yeah, I think so."

-Rose frowns a little at his reply, but she continues with a vim and vigour that's almost scary.
+Rose frowns a little at his reply, but she continues with an enthusiasm that's almost scary.
 He wonders what it's like for Caitlyn.

 Scorpius realizes that he must have spoken out loud.